-Studio C Architecture & Interiors specializes in custom residential design for primary residences, lake houses, mountain homes, beach houses, and multi-family home and include New Construction, Renovations and Additions, and Design-Build Services.
+Studio C Architecture & Interiors specializes in custom residential design for new primary residences, lake houses, mountain homes, beach houses, and multi-family home and include New Construction, Renovations and Additions, and Consultations.

 Starting a project from the ground up is a very special experience!
-We visit about what your new home could be and needs to be, study how the house sits on the site, learn how you live and want to live in your new home and craft a home that is just for you.
+We visit about what your new home could be, study how the house sits on the site, learn how you live and want to live in your new home and craft a home that is just for you.

 RENOVATIONS & ADDITIONS

 Residential Additions and Renovations is another specialty of ours.
 From large whole house transformations to additions that are designed to look as if it has always been a part of the house, we love to breathe new life into an existing house in a way that suits our client perfectly and feels as though the house was always intended to be.
 These types of projects require an initial extra step that new construction does not require, As-Built Drawings.
 This is the measuring, photographing and drawing of the existing home to be able to document it and use it to begin the Architecture design process.